 Creasing paper mechanically so it will fold more easily.
-This is usually necessary when paper is even moderately stiff or when the fold goes across the grain.
+This is usually necessary when the paper is even moderately stiff or when the fold goes across the grain.

-Dainippon Screen, formed in 1943, is one of the largest companies supplying scanners, workflows and output devices to the graphic arts.
+Dainippon Screen, formed in 1943, is one of the largest companies supplying scanners, workflows, and output devices to the graphic arts.

 A graph that illustrates the relationship between the stored gray level for a pixel and the dot size that will result on output.
-Screen curves are established during linearization of an output device.
+Screen curves are established during the linearization of an output device.

-A photo print made by using a halftone negative; also called a velox.
+A photo print made by using a halftone negative; also called a Velox.